vincentschen/snake-mice-ai/readme.md

 ## During work sesh
 1. Activate the virtual environment so that you have access to the locally installed requirements: `source venv/bin/activate`
+2. When you're done, deactivate the virtual environment with: `deactivate`

 If you encounter a runtime error, it's probably because someone installed a new requirement and you don't have it locally.
 So update your virtual environment with: `pip install -r requirements.txt`